Olight i3T EOS Titanium AAA Flashlight Review

 The clip hug, seen below.

-No lanyard is included, though the pocket clip does have a hole which would allow easy connection of a lanyard.
+No lanyard is included, though the pocket clip does have a hole that would allow easy connection of a lanyard.

 Power and Runtime

 Power is provided by a single AAA cell.
-Olight does include a primary cell, but all my testing was done with a Eneloop AAA NiMH.
+Olight does include a primary cell, but all my testing was done with an Eneloop AAA NiMH.

 As with most flashlights, the positive end of the cell goes toward the emitter.